jmcarpenter2/parfit/README.md

 2. Be sure to specify ALL parameters in the ParameterGrid, even the ones you are not searching over.

-3. Each function is well-documented in the .py file.
+3. For example usage, see parfit_ex.ipynb.
+Each function is well-documented in the .py file.
 In Jupyter Notebooks, you can see the docs by pressing Shift+Tab(x3).
 Also, the documentation is listed below.

 4. This package is designed for use with sklearn machine learning models, but in theory will work with any model that has a .fit(X,y) function